naoshibaikyu/wilyswarriors/CR_S1_PIEASSDraft.md

 More Robot Cops: [stung] AUGH

-GalaxyScared: glug

-%The Ship exits through the city and onto the shore... and finally the Ship is sailing onto the ocean!
+%The robot cops flee in defeat and the Ship exits through the city and onto the shore... and finally the Ship is sailing onto the ocean!

 MagmaHappy: Ahh, the sailing's smooth suddenly!
 Now that's more like it!